Chest Keloids – General Information:

 Involvement of chest wall skin is by far the most common site for keloid development.
 The diverse and variable presentation of keloids on of chest wall, much like all other keloids, is most likely due to a very complex and highly variable genotype of the underlying disorder.
-On one end of spectrum, there are patients, white or black - Asian, Caucasian or Hispanic - who present with only one or very few small keloid lesions on their chest.
+On one end of the spectrum, there are patients, white or black - Asian, Caucasian or Hispanic - who present with only one or very few small keloid lesions on their chest.
 On the other end of the spectrum, there are patients who suffer from a very severe form of the disorder, those with numerous and very large skin lesions that are scattered throughout their chest, and often elsewhere on their skin.

 Much like scalp and neck keloids that are uniquely race specific, bulky and wide spread chest keloids, i.e. the most severe form of the disorder, is strikingly race specific and seen almost exclusively in Africans/African Americans The very most severe forms of chest keloids are not only race specific, but also gender specific and predominantly seen among Africans/African American females.

 In their early stages, chest wall keloids in all races present with three distinct patterns: